-Section 6 of the Uniform Unincorporated Nonprofit Association Act (2008) (Last Amended 2011) (UUNAA) (§ 7-006 of the Code) gives an unincorporated nonprofit association the power to acquire an estate in real property and thus an unincorporated nonprofit association organized in a state that has adopted that act will be an "entity."
+Section 6 of the Uniform Unincorporated Nonprofit Association Act (2008) (Last Amended 2013) (UUNAA) (§ 7-106 of the Code) gives an unincorporated nonprofit association the power to acquire an estate in real property and thus an unincorporated nonprofit association organized in a state that has adopted that act will be an "entity."
 At common law, an unincorporated nonprofit association was not a legal entity and did not have the power to acquire real property.
 Most states that have not adopted the UUNAA have nonetheless modified the common law rule, but states that have not adopted the UUNAA should analyze whether they should modify the definition of "entity" to add an express reference to unincorporated nonprofit associations.

 There is some question as to whether a partnership subject to the Uniform Partnership Act (1914) (1914 UPA) is an entity or merely an aggregation of its partners.
-That question has been resolved by Section 201 of the 1997 UPA (§ 3-201 of the Code), which makes clear that a general partnership is an entity with its own separate legal existence.
+That question has been resolved by Section 3-201, which makes clear that a general partnership is an entity with its own separate legal existence.
 Section 8 of the 1914 UPA gives partnerships subject to it the power to acquire estates in real property and thus such a partnership will be an "entity."
 As a result, all general partnerships will be "entities" regardless of whether the state in which they are organized has adopted the 1997 UPA.